Whales01/Factor-Model/README.md

 jupyter notebook FactorModelAssessment.ipynb
 ```

 Run all cells sequentially.
-The notebook fetches live data from Yahoo Finance and the French Data Library — an internet connection is required.
+The notebook fetches live data from Yahoo Finance and the French Data Library, and an internet connection is required.

 ---